exasim-project/NeoFOAM/doc/basics/database.rst

         REQUIRE(doc.get<double>("key2") == 2.0);
     };

-``NeoFOAM::Document`` mainly extendes the ``Dictionary`` and offers the possibility to validate the data stored in the document.
+``NeoFOAM::Document`` mainly extends the ``Dictionary`` class and offers the possibility to validate the data stored in the document.
 The following code snippet shows how to create a document with a custom validator function:

 .. sourcecode:: cpp